Bedrock-OSS/bedrock-wiki/docs/world-generation/biomes.md

 > A **slot** may represent an entire dimension or a subset of its surface area.
 The concept of slots does not exist in the actual documentation or schemas.
 This term is used here to represent a dedicated region for which a biome can be selected from a pool or where a collection of biomes are independently connected for a singular purpose.

-_Biome layout is not randomized per world, only per seed._ This means that if the same addons containing the same custom biome definitions are applied to two new worlds with the same seed, each dimension in both worlds will contain the exact same biome layout.
+_Biome layout is not randomized per world, only per seed._ This means that if the same add-ons containing the same custom biome definitions are applied to two new worlds with the same seed, each dimension in both worlds will contain the exact same biome layout.
 This is obvious for vanilla generation, as the same seed will always generate the same vanilla biomes in the same places.

 Minecraft currently has no way of creating new dimensions.
 The End does not allow for either adding new biomes or removing the default one, leaving only Overworld and Nether customization possible.